celuck/D2R_Mod/README.md

             - Stats (Do not include the stats from the runes):
                 - 15-25% Increased Attack Speed
                 - -15-20% Enemy Cold Resistance
-                - 15% to Cast Level 10 Frost Nova
+                - 15% to Cast Level 10 Frost Nova on Striking
                 - +20-40 to Cold Resistance
                 - +2 to Cold Skills

         Fractured Mind:
             - Requires a 2 socket helm
             - Runes: Fal + Io
             - Stats (Do not include the stats from the runes):
                 - +2 Additional Projectiles for skills
                 - 100-150% Enhanced Defense
                 - +3-5 to Light Radius